 An adult leader from your group must keep any medications in a secure, protected container under their control.
-A medication log sheet will be provided and must be filled out during the trek.
-The log sheet is submitted to the camp medic upon returning.
+A medication log sheet will be provided and must be filled out during your stay.
+The log sheet is submitted to the camp medic at check-out.